google/chatbase-node/README.md

 assert(msg.api_key === process.env.MY_CHATBASE_KEY);
 ```

-Or you can set these on each individual message.
-Note: api key and user id must be provided as arguments to newMessage if you would like to override the factory when it has been previously set.
+Or one can set these on each individual message.
+Note: api key and user id must be provided as arguments to newMessage if one would like to override the factory when it has been previously set.

 ```JS
 var chatbase = require('chatbase-node')